badrshs/badrshs/README.md

 ### Hi there 👋
-Welcome to my github profile, I'm software developer with an absolute love for back-end development.
+Welcome to my github profile, I'm a software developer with an absolute love for back-end development.
 Creating products, solving problems, and making beautiful user interfaces. always eager to learn new technologies

 - 🔭 Software developer at [Payzone](https://www.payzone.ie) ..
 - Graduated in 2019